 Box Seat Area

-Ladies: dresses, skirts or slack outfits.
-No jeans, shorts or abbreviated wear permitted.
+Ladies: Dresses, skirts or slacks.
+No jeans, shorts, rompers, or abbreviated wear permitted.

-No short shorts, cut-offs or abbreviated wear permitted.
-No tank tops.
+No short shorts, cut-offs, tank tops, or abbreviated wear permitted.

 Proper attire at management's discretion.